Why I Call Myself a Witch (and why you might want to too).

 Before you tune out feeling like this is too woo… do a quick search about the field of epigenetics and all the amazing things we are learning about the encoding of our ancestors’ experiences into our DNA.

 Our bones remember is my way of saying our DNA remembers.
 Trace any genealogy backward and we all have a woman in our lineage who was a witch (healer, midwife, wise woman, priestess, etc).
 Don’t think so?
 If you trace your genealogy back for 400 years, you’d encounter 4094 parents, grandparents, and great (great, great, etc) grandparents.
-The likelihood that at least one among those numbers (2047 of whom would have been biologically female) was a witch is high.
+The likelihood that at least one among those numbers was a witch is high.

 For some of us, the echo in our bones is a faint remembering, almost ephemeral.
 For others, it is a roaring river of deep and powerful knowing.

 My mother is a healer and my maternal grandmother was as well.
 I am, like so many of us, not in possession of as many of the stories of my lineage as I would like, but this is enough to tell me the current runs deep.
-And yet, for most of my life, I was in denial of (or even oblivion to) what resided in my bones.
+And yet, for most of my life, I was in denial of (even oblivious to) what resided in my bones.
 Be gentle with yourself as you begin to explore this.

 So why witchcraft now?
 The world is shifting.
 Divine feminine energies are rising after being suppressed by The Patriarchy for so long.
 We have entered the Age of Aquarius.
 Witchcraft is safe(r) to talk about and to claim (at least in this part of the world) than it has been for thousands of years.
 Feminine creative power and intuition was once revered in human societies and we are in a time of massive change that is seeing that power and intuition climbing towards a place of reverence once again.